"Supervision is an opportunity to bring someone back to their own mind, to show them how good they can be." Nancy Kline

 To protect clients

-To improve the ability of counsellors to provide value to their clients.
+To improve the ability of therapists to provide value to their clients.

 We will meet as often as you need.
-I offer both online and face-to-face sessions, in my consulting room at 89, Fleet Street.
+I offer both online and face-to-face sessions, in my consulting room in The City, 20-21 Aldermanbury, London EC2V 7HY (Insurance Hall).